 My son Will and I removed grafitti - cleared pavements of leaves and fallen branches and removed grass growing alongside the road on the Purley Road (B4192).

 Great to look back and see what we achieved in doing this - a very tidy street scene afterwards.

 We were just one part of the effort with other Liddington residents concentrating on other areas.

 We brought in a leaf blower from home to speed the task!

-I am the representative for Swindon on the Council of Partners of the AONB (Area of Outstanding Natural Beauty).
+I have beeen the representative for Swindon on the Council of Partners of the North Wessex Downs AONB (Area of Outstanding Natural Beauty).

 This is an organisation created to protect and enhance the Nationally protected & designated landscapes which surround us.

 My family and I enjoy the beauty & diversity of our countryside and The Ridgeway!